 “By the Prime Minister’s orders, we will escort you until you arrive home safely.”
 One of the men told him.

 “That’s what I mean.
 I am here.
 You can go.”
 Varhi urged.
 “Seriously, you’re all making me uncomfortable with this kind of coddling.
-The apartment we rented is just right here," he continued pointing to an apartment building.
+The apartment we rented is just right here," he pressed, pointing to an apartment building.
 "You're seriously not going to follow me right up to our apartments, are you?
 I don't think the elevator can even fit everyone, let alone handle the weight.
 And this already looks suspicious enough as it is."

 “...Very well then.
 Prime Minister Eseras wishes you and the Prince a pleasant night.”
 The man said.
 The group of men began to turn around to leave him.